XdllQ/fivev/README.md

 # <img src="https://cdnjs.cloudflare.com/ajax/libs/emojione/2.2.6/assets/png/1f40c.png" width="32" height="32"> Cfx.re (FiveM/RedM)

-This repository contains the code for the Cfx.re projects, among which are the following:
+This repository contains the code for the Sfx.re projects, among which are the following:

 * [FiveM](https://fivem.net/), a dual-purpose (SP/MP) modification framework for the PC version of Grand Theft Auto V as released by Rockstar Games.
 * [RedM](https://redm.gg/), a modification framework for the PC version of Red Dead Redemption 2 as released by Rockstar Games.